-History & Culture in Juan les Pins
+History & Culture in Juan-les-Pins

-Now Anitbes, Juan Les Pins and their surrounding areas almost merge into one large big expanse of the Cap d’Antibes that sits between Nice and Cannes.
+Now Antibes, Juan Les Pins and their surrounding areas almost merge into one large big expanse of the Cap d’Antibes that sits between Nice and Cannes.
 It can be hard to see the defining areas from a map but the towns themselves still remain very different today.

-Sights & Attractions in Juan les Pins
+Sights & Attractions in Juan-les-Pins

-Beaches in Juan les Pins
+Beaches in Juan-les-Pins

 The resort follows the coastline which stretches several kilometres up to the marina at Golfe-Juan.
 The beach is fairly narrow but very long, and the sand is soft and golden.
-The beaches by the centre of town are dominated by beach clubs, to find a quieter beach, head further west.
+The beaches by the centre of town are dominated by beach clubs, to find a quieter beach head further west.

-Events in Juan les Pins
+Events in Juan-les-Pins

 The biggest event in Juan les Pins is the re-enactment of Napoleon's landing after his exile in Elba.
 Every March the scene is played out on the beaches on Vallauris Golfe Juan.
-A great historical experience!
+A great historical experience.

-Juan les Pins is the host of a fantastic Jazz festival once a year, normally during July, where you can hear live music, bands and enjoy the buzzing atmosphere as Antibes becomes alive with jazz.
-Since the 1920s Juan les Pins has a history of being a meeting place for intellectuals and artists and with this came the popularity of jazz.
+Juan les Pins is the host of a fantastic Jazz festival once a year, normally during July, where you can listen to live bands and enjoy the buzzing atmosphere as Antibes becomes alive with jazz.
+Since the 1920s Juan les Pins has had a history of being a meeting place for intellectuals and artists and with this came the popularity of jazz.
 Originally set up to pay tribute to Sidney Bechet it is said to be the inspiration behind larger Jazz festivals such as the Montreux Jazz festival.